-If the individual agrees to extend the eligibility period, the VR counselor and applicant complete the extension documentation and the VR counselor files a copy of the signed extension agreement in the case service record.
+If the individual agrees to extend the eligibility period, the VR counselor and applicant complete the extension documentation and the VR counselor adds a copy of the signed extension agreement in the case service record.
 This agreement is not valid until signed by the applicant.

 DVR staff should allow reasonable time for mail delivery to and from the applicant if the extension agreement cannot be signed in person during an appointment (while not an absolute benchmark, an identified best practice is to send the extension agreement at least two business weeks or ten business days before the due of the determination).
 If the applicant does not return the signed extension agreement within ten calendar days, counseling staff must follow up to obtain the signed agreement.
-The VRC will attempt to contact the customer via phone, email, mail, and by any other contact persons listed in STARS or on the VI form.
-Attempts to contact the customer must be documented as case notes in STARS.
+The VRC will attempt to contact the customer via phone, email, mail, and by any other appropriate contact persons listed in the customer's case contacts.
+Attempts to contact the customer must be documented as case notes.

 Counselors must specify the date to which the applicant agrees to extend the eligibility period in the extension agreement; if the VR counselor has not been able to discuss the eligibility extension with the applicant beforehand, the counselor should propose a date by which they expect to make an eligibility determination in the extension agreement.
 The proposed extension of the eligibility determination period must be reasonable and allow enough time to gather and exchange information to complete the assessment for eligibility and severity of disability.
-If the VR counselor needs to gather or exchange information with other parties to complete the assessment for eligibility and severity of disability.
+If the VR counselor needs to gather or exchange information with other parties to complete the assessment for eligibility and severity of disability, the VRC must obtain signed consent forms from the applicant.